 - Root Position – This is where the G note is lowest

-- First Inversion – G note is highest
+- First Inversion – B note is lowest

-- Second Inversion – G note is in the middle
+- Second Inversion – D note is lowest

 Read on below to learn more.